Derived Mackey functors and $C_{p^n}$-equivariant cohomology

 \section{From virtual $\Cyclic_{p^n}$-representations to Picard genuine $\Cyclic_{p^n}$-$\ZZ$-modules}

 In this section, we describe the composite abelian group homomorphism

 in terms of the identification of the target $\Pic(\Mod^{\gen \Cyclic_{p^n}}_\ZZ)$ given by \Cref{thm.picard.group}.
-More precisely, in \Cref{thm.from.reps.to.Pic} (which is proved at the end of the section, and which was originally stated as \Cref{intro.thm.function.from.ROCpn.to.Pic}) we describe in these terms its values on irreducible $\Cyclic_{p^n}$-representations, which freely generate $\RO(\Cyclic_{p^n})$ (as an abelian group).
+More precisely, in \Cref{thm.from.reps.to.Pic} (which is proved at the end of the section, and which was originally stated as the second part of \Cref{intro.thm.Pic.of.gen.Cpn.Z.mods}) we describe in these terms its values on irreducible $\Cyclic_{p^n}$-representations, which freely generate $\RO(\Cyclic_{p^n})$ (as an abelian group).

 \begin{definition} We use the term \bit{$\Cyclic_{p^n}$-representation} to mean a finite-dimensional real orthogonal $\Cyclic_{p^n}$-representation (or equivalently a homomorphism $\Cyclic_{p^n} \ra \sO(d)$ for some $d \geq 0$).
 Isomorphism classes of $\Cyclic_{p^n}$-representations form a commutative monoid under direct sum, whose group completion we denote by $\RO(\Cyclic_{p^n})$.
 We refer to the elements of $\RO(\Cyclic_{p^n})$ as \bit{virtual representations}. \end{definition}